 “My father, Barry Knowles, was diagnosed with mesothelioma in February 2010 and given 6 to 9 months to live.
 Defying medical odds, he survived seven years and, in that time wrote his memoir, Reflections Through Reality, which became a catalyst for establishing a foundation by the same name.

 “Over the past ten years, my knowledge of asbestos and its ongoing impact has grown exponentially.
-It’s what drives me to make change for the sake of our future generations,” Jo goes on to say.
+It’s what drives me to make change for the sake of our future generations.

 With the average age of first exposure for WA mesothelioma sufferers being 24, we need to be vigilant to ensure young people, particularly those going into the trades, are empowered to make educated decisions when it comes to working with asbestos-containing materials.